- 1 Important tips for best management

 - relatively constant packing force delivered by each on-row packer wheel.

 - increased residue clearance made possible by the absence of inside-the-frame wheels.

-- does not allow seeds to fall in a concentrated fertilizer zone
+- does not allow seeds to fall in a concentrated fertilizer band.

-- creates a good soil structure (fine aggregates) in the seed zone
+- creates a good soil structure (fine aggregates) in the seed row.

-- leaves the soil surface smooth enough for subsequent operations like crop spraying and harvesting
+- leaves the soil surface smooth for subsequent field operations, like spraying and harvesting.

-- adequately darkens the soil surface over the seed row (resulting in soil, not residue, over the seed row), especially when concerned about soil temperature for seed germination and rapid emergence
+- adequately darkens the soil surface over the seed row, resulting in soil (and not residue), over the seed row, especially when soil temperature for rapid seed germination and emergence is a priority.

 Opener performance is influenced by:

 - tractor/implement speed